Transgender Voice Care: Feminization, Modification and Surgery

-For persons who are undergoing or have undergone gender transformations, experts at the Grabscheid Voice and Swallowing Center of Mount Sinai specialize in helping them to find the voice that is uniquely theirs.
-Our laryngologists and dedicated voice and speech therapists work with each of our patients to fine-tune their voices to comfortably and effectively do their jobs, and be who they wish to be.
+For transgender and gender non-binary persons, experts at the Grabscheid Voice and Swallowing Center of Mount Sinai specialize in helping them to find the voice that is uniquely theirs.
+Our laryngologists and dedicated voice and speech therapists work with each of our patients to fine-tune their voices to comfortably and effectively do their jobs, and live their lives.
 Our team members all have specialized interest and training in evaluating and working with transgender patients to provide behavioral and medical/surgical interventions, including tracheal shave surgery and Wendler glottoplasty.
-Additional we collaborate with the Mount Sinai’s Center for Transgender Medicine and Surgery to ensure seamless care for each patient.
+Additional we are part of Mount Sinai’s Center for Transgender Medicine and Surgery and work together to ensure seamless care for each patient.

 Voice Feminization and Masculinization

 Voice feminization makes use of a team approach involving you, a laryngologist, and a voice therapist.
 As a team (patient, physician, therapist) we determine how to help you achieve your voice and communication goals.
 Our specially-trained voice and speech therapists help you to learn those communication patterns that signal a feminine speaker.
 After these new behaviors have been maximized, then consideration can be given to surgery to alter pitch.
 While the surgery is designed to eliminate the lowest portions of a voice’s pitch range and elevate the common speaking pitch closer to an average feminine range, the behaviors learned in the voice therapy are necessary to communicate gender identity.
 Physicians at the Grabscheid Voice and Swallowing Center can also perform voice box modification to alter the appearance of the Adam’s apple.